dalibo/emaj/docs/en/webUsage.rst

 Next is a set of buttons to execute actions depending on the group's state.

-Then, the user can see the list of all marks that have been set on the group.
+Then, the user can see the list of all marks that have been set on the group, the most recent being ahead.
 For each of them, the following is displayed:

 * its name,
 * the date and time it has been set,
-* its state (active or not, protected against rollback or not),
+* its protected against rollback state,
 * the number of recorded log rows between this mark and the next one (or the current state if this is the last set mark),
 * the total number of recorded log rows from when the mark was set,
 * the comment associated to the mark, if it exists.